Clostridium Perfringens Toxins

 Clostridium perfringens toxins are products of certain bacteria, plants or other living organisms that can be poisonous to other organisms.
 Clostridium perfringens toxins can make a person ill if enough is taken into the body.

-How can someone come into contact with Clostridium perfringens toxins?
+What can someone come into contact with Clostridium perfringens toxins?

 Clostridium perfringens toxins cannot be spread from person to person and they do not grow or increase in number in the body.
 They can be produced from bacteria found everywhere in the environment.
 They are most commonly associated with food poisoning, which can happen when —